Section by section details for 2019

 Under 18 best boy and best girl in the Under 21

-Grand Prix Qualifier The U18/U21/Open and Northwick Park FIDE Open sections are part of the British Championship Qualifying Grand Prix for the 2019 Championships.
+Grand Prix Qualifier The U18/U21/Open and Northwick Park FIDE Open sections are part of the British Championship Qualifying Grand Prix for next years Championships.
 Grand Prix points will be awarded to at least the top six in final place order.
 The number of points earned will depend on place plus possible tournament strength bonus.
 Full details can be found at www.englishchess.org.uk.

 The organisers accept no responsibility for any loss, theft